Decodon puellaris: Description

 The adults are red in colour above and whitish below and has three yellow stripes in their heads, along the top lip, one from the lower margin of the eye to the lower gill cover and the other from the snout, running through the eye to the top of the gill cover.
 There are lines of yellow on the body formed by spots on the scales of the body, as are the lines along the bases of the dorsal and anal fins.
 The caudal fin has its upper and outer margins coloured yellow.
 The juveniles are red with a large black eye spot in the centre of the last few spines in the dorsal fin and a small black spot on the top of the caudal peduncle.
 It can grow to 30 cm in total length.

 Habitat and biology

 Decodon puellaris prefers rock substrates and is associated with islands.
-It occurs ate depths of between 18 and 25 m> This species is a carnivore and its diet consists of mobile benthic worms, molluscs and bony fish.
+It occurs at depths of between 18 and 275 m> This species is a carnivore and its diet consists of mobile benthic worms, molluscs and bony fish.
 The eggs and larvae of the red hogfish are pelagic.